rishikasb/safespace-skill-runbook/README.md

 5.8 Click Add

+6. Configure AlexaSkillLambda trigger through console (Note : this portiona can also be automated based on instructions at https://aws.amazon.com/premiumsupport/knowledge-center/cloudformation-s3-notification-lambda/ )

+6.1 Click on the lambda function name

+6.2 Add trigger

+6.3 Select a trigger.
+Choose AlexaSkill

+6.4 Enter the Alexa skill id collected from the Alexa developer portal.

-6.Upload meeting recordings to mansplaining bucket
+7.Upload meeting recordings to mansplaining bucket

-6.1 If not already created, create a folder "meeting-recordings" in the bucket
+7.1 If not already created, create a folder "meeting-recordings" in the bucket

-6.2 Upload the meeting recording to the "meeting-recordings" folder.
+7.2 Upload the meeting recording to the "meeting-recordings" folder.

-6.3 This will automatically trigger "TranscribeLambda" which transcribes the recording and stores in the folder "meeting-transcriptions"
+7.3 This will automatically trigger "TranscribeLambda" which transcribes the recording and stores in the folder "meeting-transcriptions"

-6.4 Once the meeting transcription is created, "AnalyzeMeetingLambda" is triggered.
+7.4 Once the meeting transcription is created, "AnalyzeMeetingLambda" is triggered.